cackle-rs/cackle/CONFIG.md

 ]
 ```

-Here we declare a package called `crab1` and say that it is allowed to use the APIs `fs` and
+Here we declare a package called `crab1` and say that it is allowed to use the `fs` and `process`
-`process`.
+APIs.
 We also say that it's allowed to use unsafe code.

 ## Sandbox